mjshrestha/Wine-Recommendation/README.md

 The /Code/Scripts directory contains several scripts that were used for cleaning and modifying the dataset as described in the report.
 Each takes in a source csv and outputs a csv with appended columns.
 These scripts are included for reference but do not need to executed in order to run the application.

-The /Doc directory contains our final report and presentation poster
+The /Doc directory contains final report and presentation poster

 ### INSTALLATION